nrwl/nx-recipes/nextjs-trpc/README.md

 ## Consuming new API route

 There is no additional wiring needed to consume the new API route.
-The `AppRouter` is automatically adapted into the Next.js API in `apps/webapp/app/api/trpc/[trpc]/route.ts`.
+The `AppRouter` is automatically adapted into the Express server in `apps/server/src/main.ts`.
 You can call the new route from the server component `apps/webapp/app/page.tsx`:

 ```tsx
 // apps/webapp/app/page.tsx